Skip to main content

 • Assessing exam accommodation requests

-• Liaising with the Accessible Learning Centre and Counseling Services
+• Liaising with the Accommodated Learning Centre and Counselling Services

 • Resolving miscellaneous complaints